CSC207-UofT/course-project-dragon-squirrel/README.md

 So this is the basic structure/vague idea of the project

-Entity:                 Player, Human, AI, Piece, ModifiedPiece Use Case:               Board
+Entity:                 Player, Human, AI, Piece, piece.ModifiedPiece Use Case:               Board
 Controller/Presenter:   BoardManager
 Outer most layer:       UI